Cambodia - practical info

 Before departing for Cambodia, it is highly recommended to purchase travel insurance that covers medical expenses and repatriation or transfer to another country in the event of illness or accident.

 Light but technical clothing.
 Rain suit, open or full-face helmet.
-If arriving by land you will certainly have equipment specifically designed to tackle asphalt and dirt paths.
+If you are arriving overland, you will of course have a specially prepared kit for tackling asphalt and dirt tracks.
 In case of hiring a motorcycle locally, it is also important to obtain information about hiring all the necessary accessories.
-An alternative is to fly to Cambodia with luggage that can be mounted to the pre-hired motorcycle, where a rider might also install an emergency / accessories kits which will include a charger for a smartphone / GPS, photo / video camera and / or tablet and any related item.
-A 30-litre backpack with comfortable shoulder straps would be useful on many occasions, as well as a waist bag to wear around the waist, with compartments for tools, documents and other small items (see the new GIVI GRT710 Gravel-T line).
+An alternative is to fly to Cambodia with luggage that can be mounted to the pre-hired motorcycle, where a rider might also install an emergency/accessories kits which will include a charger for a smartphone / GPS, photo / video camera and / or tablet and any related item.
+A 30-litre backpack with comfortable shoulder straps would be useful in many situations, as well as a waist bag with compartments for tools, documents and other small items (see GIVI’s GRT710 model from the Gravel-T line).

 The country is located completely within the tropics with its most southern point being just 10° above the equator.